Art Deco Purse Lights

 It used 2 "AA" cells.
 These are the only two colors made.

 The Gem-Lite was made about 1933 through 1935 and used 2 "AA" cells.
 Considering that these are 65 plus years old, they have remained in fairly nice condition.
 Note that the bottom lip varies in shape.
 Gem-Lite most likely made these for other companies and changed them slightly to differentiate them from their own designs.
+Gem-Lites originally came with a solid glass bulb.

-Burgess made these Snaplites begining about 1930.
+Burgess made Snaplites begining about 1928.
 Note that the bulb is mounted differently than Gem-Lites.
-Snap lights were introduced about 1928.
-The first model has a standard design.
+The first model has a simple standard design (not shown).
 In 1929 they added the model 2 that offered a few variations in finish.
-Some resembled leather and could be imprinted with a company's name.
-About 1930 they started making these Art Deco designs.
-The dog on the right resembles "Asta", the detective's dog in the "Thin Man" series of movies starring William Powell.
+Some resembled leather and could |

 This is the Chase Airalite made in 1932.
 It used 2 "AA" cells.
 Note the nice black enameling highlights on the nickle body.
 It originally cost one dollar and was advertised as being like jewelry.
 Chase was a large brass company, specializing in brass sheet and pipe.
 The owner's son wanted to enter the consumer goods business so he created the "Specialties" line (1930-1942).
 This dates their lights to this 12 year period.
 There are many varieties of Chase lights, but I think that this is the best looking one.